netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/README.md

     ```
     ![nodes](images/nodes.PNG)

-    (Screenshot above has Kubernetes cluster with one master and two worker node).
+    (Screenshot above has Kubernetes cluster with one master and one worker node).

 2.	<u>[Optional]</u> Set up a Kubernetes dashboard for deploying containerized applications.